Geffreyvanderbos/_archiveblog/_posts/2023-01-15-obsidian-cms-publish-github-pages-jekyll.md

 title: "Obsidian as a CMS to publish on Github Pages with Jekyll"
 ---

-I was on a quest to use [Obsidian.md](https://obsidian.md) as a content management system for my microblogging website.
+I was on a quest to use [Obsidian.md](https://obsidian.md) as a content management system for this microblogging website.

 My previous website used [Grav CMS](https://getgrav.org/) to serve [Markdown](https://daringfireball.net/projects/markdown/) files.
 It is great.
-But, not great for working on in Obsidian because of their odd "folder" based pages.
+But not for working on in Obsidian because of their odd "folder" based pages.

 So, I rebuild my site on [Jekyll](https://jekyllrb.com/).
 Knowing that I can have a list of Markdown files as posts.